ryouchinsa/rf-detr-to-coreml/README.md

 Read the [original repository](https://github.com/landchenxuan/rf-detr-to-coreml) for the details.

+We customized so that class names are included in the Core ML model.

 Export [RF-DETR](https://github.com/roboflow/rf-detr) object detection + instance segmentation models to Core ML model.

 ## Installation